Skip to main content

 Massachusetts

-Must be filed by the executor or administrator of the estate
+May be filed by the executor or administrator of the estate

-If the decedent is survived by a spouse and no children, the entire settlement is distributed to the spouse; if there is one surviving child, the spouse receives 1/2 of the settlement and the child receives 1/2; if there is more than one surviving child the spouse receives 1/3 and the surviving children divide 2/3 between them
+If the decedent is survived by a spouse and no children, the entire settlement is distributed to the spouse.
+If there is one surviving child, the spouse receives 1/2 of the settlement, and the child receives 1/2.
+If there is more than one surviving child, the spouse receives 1/3, and the surviving children divide 2/3 between them.

 Massachusetts General Laws Part III Ch.
 229, § 2